Ted Lasso “Goodbye, Earl” Spoilers Ahead

 Sharon is here to stay for a while because talking about the yips, our anxieties, and our demons are necessary.
 It’s what everyone could use and needs when it’s available to them in order to help them understand that anything can be both life and death.

 Roy Kent the Hype Man

 Friends, the next time you’re unsure about someone you’re dating, put on Roy Kent saying: “he’s fine, that’s it—nothing wrong with that, most people are fine.
-It’s not about him, it’s about why the f-k you think he deserves you.
+It’s not about him; it’s about why the f-k you think he deserves you.
 You deserve someone who makes you feel like you’ve been struck by f-king lighting.
 Don’t you dare settle for fine.”
-Just pretend he’s talking to you because he absolutely is and Brett Goldstein’s delivery of that line was an utter treasure that I imagine just made every single one of us fall even deeper in love with Roy Kent than we already were, right?
+Just pretend he’s talking to you because he absolutely is.
+Brett Goldstein’s delivery of that line was an utter treasure that I imagine just made each of us fall even deeper in love with Roy Kent than we already were, right?
 (Why does cloning not exist and also, why is he fictional?)

-He also owes his Phoebe £1,236 for cursing so much and that’s just glorious.
+He also owes his Phoebe £1,236 for cursing so much, which is glorious.